Lemon-lbo/MS-Thesis/README.md

-# MS Thesis: Regular Local Rings
+# MS Thesis: Characterization of Regular Local Rings

 This repository contains materials related to my Master’s Thesis in Mathematics, which focuses on two foundational theorems in commutative algebra: